-Analysis | Trump’s resistance to face masks, even while infected with covid-19, sets him apart from other world leaders
+Trump’s resistance to face masks, even while he is infected with coronavirus, sets him apart from other world leaders

 Her apology appeared to capture a common sentiment.

 “We don’t have masks ingrained in our culture.
-And I think people have not got used to them at any point,” New Zealand epidemiologist Michael Baker, told the BBC.
+And I think people have not got used to them at any point,” New Zealand epidemiologist Michael Baker told the BBC.

 The country has seen few cases, having twice squashed the curve, and coronavirus-related restrictions there have for the most part once again been lifted.